-To begin our analysis, we first define what it means to be sniped as follows.
-We consider new eBay bidders who are the high bidder in an auction with 5 minutes remaining until the auction closes.
+To begin our analysis, we first define what it means to be sniped.
+We consider new eBay bidders who are all the high bidders with 5 minutes remaining until their auctions close.
 We then remove those bidders who ultimately win the auction.
 Hence, only new users who were winning at 5 minutes before the auction, but lost in the last five minutes, are considered.
 We define a bidder as sniped if he is outbid in the last 3 seconds.
 If he is outbid any earlier in the last 5 minutes, he will become part of the control group of losers who were not sniped.
-Hence, the empirical exercise compares how sniped bidders behave in the future compared to losers who were not sniped.
+Therefore the empirical exercise compares how sniped bidders behave in the future compared to losers who were not sniped.
 Using a simple probit regression we first analyze the probability of leaving the site conditional on being sniped.
-The basic analysis shows that the likelihood that bidders who were sniped do not return to bid on eBay is about 3.5 percentage points higher than those who lose without being sniped, who cease bidding with probability .49.
+The basic analysis shows that the likelihood that bidders who were sniped do not return to bid on eBay is about 3.5 percentage points higher than those who lose without being sniped, who fail to return 49 percent of the time.